Do the planets cause the sunspot cycles?: Discrete Chi-Square Method (DCM)

+shows how well all observations $y_i$ are connected to any signal $h_j(t)$, where $j=1,...,K_1$.
+In other words, the full model $g(t_i)$ is subtracted from the data $y_i$, except for the $h_j(t_i)$ signal itself.
+We show an example of this subtraction in our \Supplementary Fig. \ref{Rmonthly2000K410R14Signals}.
+This subtraction resembles the Discrete Fourier Transform de-trending procedure \Rr{\cite{Mur12}}, but here we remove both the trend and all other signals, except for the $h_j(t_i)$ signal.

-The DCM model parameter errors are determined with the bootstrap procedure \citep{Efr86}.
-We have previously used this same bootstrap procedure in our TSPA- and CPS-methods \citep{Jet99,Leh11}.
-A random sample $\bar{\epsilon}^*$ is selected from the residuals $\bar{\epsilon}$ of the DCM model (Eq. \ref{EqResiduals}).
-Any $\epsilon_i$ can be chosen as many times as the random selection happens to favour it.
+The DCM model parameter errors are determined with the bootstrap procedure \Rr{\cite{Efr86}}.
+We have previously used this same bootstrap procedure in our TSPA- and CPS-methods \Rr{\cite{Jet99,Leh11}}.
+A random sample $\bm{\epsilon}^*$ is selected from the residuals $\bm{\epsilon}$ of the DCM model (Equation \ref{EqResiduals}).
+In this reshuffling of $\epsilon_i$ residuals, any $\epsilon_i$ can be chosen as many times as the random selection happens to favour it.
 This random sample of residuals gives the {\it artificial} bootstrap data sample

-We create numerous such $\bar{y}^*$ random samples.
-DCM model for each $\bar{y}^*$ sample gives one estimate for every model parameter.
-The error estimate for each particular model parameter is the standard deviation of all estimates obtained from all $\bar{y}^*$ bootstrap samples.
+We create numerous such $\bm{y}^*$ random samples.
+The DCM model for each $\bm{y}^*$ sample gives one estimate for every model parameter.
+The error estimate for each particular model parameter is the standard deviation of all estimates obtained from all $\bm{y}^*$ bootstrap samples.

 DCM models are nested.
 For example, a one signal model is a special case of a two signal model.
-As for another example, \M=2 model is more complex than \M=1 model in Table \ref{TableRmonthly2000K410R14}.
 DCM uses the Fisher-test to compare any pair of simple $g_1(t)$ and complex $g_2(t)$ models.
 Their number of free parameters are $\eta_1 < \eta_2$.
 Their sums of squared residuals $(R_1,R_2)$ and Chi-squares $(\chi_1,\chi_2)$ give the Fisher-test test statistic

 The Fisher-test null hypothesis is \begin{itemize}

 \item[] $H_{\mathrm{0}}$: {\it ``The complex model $g_2(t)$ does not provide a significantly better fit to the data than the simple model $g_{\mathrm{1}}(t)$.'' }